 New NHS.uk social care guide

 Patients who need help with day-to-day living because of illness or disability can now get information and support online.
-There is a new guide to social care on the NHS website that contains information for people who might need social care, their families and carers.
+There is new guide to social care on the NHS website that contains information for people who might need social care.